splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Use the host monitoring (agent) mode when you want to do these things:

-* Configure instrumentation. host monitoring (agent) mode offloads responsibilities from the application including batching, queuing, and retrying.
+* Configure instrumentation.
+Host monitoring (agent) mode offloads responsibilities from the application including batching, queuing, and retrying.
 * Collect host and application metrics, as well as host and application metadata enrichment for metrics, spans, and logs.

 Standalone host monitoring (agent) mode